 If compressing the median nerve at the distal palm of the onset of the carpal

 tunnel causes pins and needles, the test confirms the diagnosis of carpal

 Compression test for ulnar nerve

-Pain or discomfort when compressing the sulcus ulnaris at the elbow or Guyon’s canal at the wrist (ensheathing the ulnar nerve and artery) confirms ulnar nerve damage.
+Pain or discomfort when compressing at the wrist (ensheathing the ulnar nerve and artery) confirms ulnar nerve

 Flick test for carpal tunnel syndrome

 In this test the examiner shakes vigorously the hand of the patient.
 The test is